Angel season 5

 The fifth and final season of the television series Angel, the spin-off of Buffy the Vampire Slayer, premiered on October 1, 2003 on The WB and concluded its 22-episode season and its television run on May 19, 2004.
 The season aired on Wednesdays at 9:00 pm ET.
-This was the first and only season of Angel to air following the finale of Buffy the Vampire Slayer.
+This is the only season of Angel to air following the finale of Buffy the Vampire Slayer.